 Prisoners may not receive telephone calls, but may make a limited number of outgoing calls each week.
 The rules as to the number of calls that may be made vary from prison to prison.
 Prison officers can also disconnect telephone calls and prisoners are only permitted to telephone a limited number of phone numbers.

-Since 9 November 2012, the Chief Executive has the power to monitor or record a prisoner's communication with another person.
+The Chief Executive has the power to monitor or record a prisoner's communication with another person.
 Communication is defined broadly to include conversation or message in any form or combination of forms.
 However, the parties to the communication must be informed about the monitoring or recording.
-If the Chief Executive has authorised a particular communication beforehand then the Chief Executive must not monitor or record it [see Correctional Services Act 1982 s 35A].
+If the Chief Executive has authorised a particular communication beforehand then the Chief Executive must not monitor or record it [see Correctional Services Act 1982 (SA) s 35A].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.